kunal-ma/Polycon/README.md

 ### Customizing the Icons

-- The icons are stored in the `app/src/main/res/drawable` directory.
-You can add, remove or replace existing icons as needed.
+> [!WARNING]

-  **Note** : To get icons from other icon packs, refer to `scripts/Extraction.md`.
+> The icons must follow the specified parameters.
+Failure to do so may result in the icon pack not working as intended.

 - The icons must follow the following parameters:
   - The icon must be square in shape.
   - The icon must be in PNG format.